Skip to Content

 image-20240725-070857.png

-2. Click a registered connection.
+2. Click on a registered connection.

-3. Scroll down to Additional Information.
+3. Scroll down to the Additional Information section.

-4. Check Proxy Usage to enable it.
+4. Check the Proxy Usage option to enable it.

 5. Choose one of the two proxy authentication methods: